C-Research/c4aRs/README.md

 #### ggplot2 theme

 When c4aRs is loaded, our theme is automatically loaded, so it will be applied to any ggplot that you create automatically.
-If 'Century Gothic' is not installed, the graphs will not render
+If 'Century Gothic' is not installed, the graphs will not render.
+If you want to use the theme, and also add additional elements, you can add it to a plot using `theme_c4ads()`.

 #### Colors